Pennsylvania’s Canoe Creek State Park

 Twelve Miles of Hiking Trails

-Nine marked hiking trails ranging from just one-half mile to over three miles in length allowing you to explore the fields, forests, and shoreline or visit sites like the old Blair Limestone Company Kiln and the Hartman Kiln remnants and quarries.
+Nine marked hiking trails range from just one-half mile to over three miles in length allowing you to explore the fields, forests, and shoreline or visit sites like the old Blair Limestone Company Kiln and the Hartman Kiln remnants and quarries.

 We have explored several of the trails with our children and grandchildren ages 4 through 8 including the Moore’s Hill trail which is the longest and most difficult.
 Make sure to take along some water and a camera.